-- Funds for the whole year for all the components of MDM have been released to the districts and as such there is no problem with regard to payment of cost of food-grains to the FCI.
-For 3rd and 4th quarters the bills of FCI had been cleared from state headquarters (Commissioner of School Education). - The payments to FCI are through E-transfer and, thus, are very quick.
+- Funds for the whole year for all the components of MDM have been released to the districts and as such there is no problem with regard to payment of cost of food-grains to the FCI. - The payments to FCI are through E-transfer and, thus, are very quick.